- What is the S&P 500 index?

 What is the S&P 500 index?

-The S&P 500 is a benchmark stock index comprising of around 500 of the largest companies listed in the United States by market cap.
+The S&P 500 is a benchmark stock index comprising 500 of the largest companies listed in the United States by market cap.
 It is seen as one of the most important stock indices in the world; a key measure of both the US and global economy.

 Created in 1957 with a value of 386.36, the S&P 500 originally tracked 500 large corporations listed on the New York Stock Exchange.
 Today, it also includes businesses on the NASDAQ.

 Did you know?

 You can trade the S&P 500 with zero risk.
 Sign up for a City Index demo and try out virtual index trading without committing any capital.